 As an adult, he discovered and studied with the noted painter T. N. Lukits at the Lukits Academy of Fine Art.
 Here, Solliday honed his exceptional skills and solidified his goal of capturing beauty on canvas in the plein-air style.

-Solliday has been featured in numerous magazines, including American Artist, Art-Talk, International Artist, and Southwest Art.
+Solliday has been featured in numerous magazines, including American Artist, Art of the West, Art-Talk, International Artist, Southwest Art, and Western Art Collector.
 He also was the subject of a front-page Los Angeles Times feature.